google/framework-for-osdu/osdu-r2/os-file/README.md

 | Driver   | `String` | Description of the storage where the file is stored |
 | Location | `String` | Direct URI to the file in storage                   |

-### POST /getFilesList
+### POST /getFileList

 _Isn't implemented in the OSDU R2 Prototype.
 To be developed in future OSDU releases._

-The `getFilesList` API allows auditing the attempted file uploads.
+The `/getFileList` API allows auditing the attempted file uploads.
 The method is unavailable for third-party applications.

 The ingestion process depends on whether the client application uploaded a file or not.
-The `getFilesList` API is designed to let other ODES services to inspect which user uploaded a file, whether the file was uploaded to the landing zone, and whether the user started ingestion after the file upload.
+The `/getFileList` API is designed to let other ODES services to inspect which user uploaded a file, whether the file was uploaded to the landing zone, and whether the user started ingestion after the file upload.